krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 java -agentpath:/path/to/libasyncProfiler.so=start,event=cpu,file=prof.jfr
 ```

-The parameters passed this way differs from the switches used in command line approach.
+The parameters passed this way differ from the switches used in the command line approach.
 Mapping between those you can find in
 [profiler.sh](https://github.com/jvm-profiling-tools/async-profiler/blob/master/profiler.sh#L149){:target="_blank"}
 source code.

-You can also attach not started profiler using ```-agentpath```, which is the safest way of starting your JVM
+You can also attach non-started profiler using ```-agentpath```, which is the safest way of starting your JVM
 if you want to profile it anytime soon.

 ### From Java API